Whether you’re entertaining friends or simply craving something sweet, ice cream is the fuss-free dessert that hits the spot every time.

 Star rating: 4.5/5

-A robust, well-made ice-cream accessory that makes almost 2 litres of exceedingly good ice cream quickly and efficiently – but only for those with a KitchenAid stand mixer.
-Creating that much ice cream in one go will appeal to big families and ice-cream lovers, but the large bowl means you also need a large freezer.
+A robust, well-made ice-cream accessory that makes 1.9 litres of exceedingly good ice cream quickly and efficiently, but only for those with a KitchenAid stand mixer.
+Creating that much ice cream in one go will appeal to big families and ice-cream lovers, but the large bowl means you also need a large freezer – in which it will need to sit for a minimum of 16 hours.

 Smeg ice-cream maker attachment